giovanniboscu/continuous-section-field/docs/model/csf_cuf_numerical_validation_carrera_giunta.md

 $$ \mathbf{F}_\tau= \begin{bmatrix} 0\\ P B_\tau\\ 0 \end{bmatrix}. $$

-The second vector follows from the mapped bending load established in Section 9.1.

-The algebraic fundamental nucleus associated with the pair $(\tau,s)$ is the $3\times3$ matrix

 The mapped bending load established in Section 9.1 gives the generalized algebraic right-hand-side components